David Bowie

 David Robert Jones (8 January 1947 – 10 January 2016), known as David Bowie, (Note: /ˈboʊi/ BOH-ee) was an English singer, songwriter and actor.
-Regarded as among the most influential musicians of the 20th century, Bowie received particular acclaim for his work in the 1970s.
-His career was marked by reinvention and visual presentation, and his music and stagecraft have had a great impact on popular music.
+Regarded as among the most influential musicians of the 20th century, he was known for his frequent reinvention and visual presentation, and is often referred to as the "chameleon of rock".
+His music, stagecraft and fashion have had a significant impact on popular culture.

-Bowie studied art, music and design before embarking on a music career in 1963.
-He released a string of unsuccessful singles with local bands and a self-titled solo album (1967) before achieving his first top-five entry on the UK singles chart with "Space Oddity" (1969).
-After a period of experimentation, he re-emerged in 1972 during the glam rock era with the alter ego Ziggy Stardust.
-The single "Starman" and its album The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972) won him widespread popularity.
-In 1975, Bowie's style shifted towards a sound he characterised as "plastic soul", initially alienating many of his UK fans but garnering his first major US crossover success with the number-one single "Fame" and the album Young Americans (1975).
-In 1976, Bowie starred in the cult film The Man Who Fell to Earth and released Station to Station.
-In 1977, he again changed direction with the electronic-inflected album Low, the first of three collaborations with Brian Eno that came to be known as the Berlin Trilogy.
-"Heroes" (1977) and Lodger (1979) followed; each album reached the UK top-five and received critical praise.
+Bowie studied art, music and design before embarking on a music career in 1962.
+He released a string of unsuccessful singles with local bands and a self-titled solo album before achieving his first success in 1969 with "Space Oddity", a UK number-five single from his second album.
+His major commercial breakthrough came in 1972, during the glam rock era, with the Ziggy Stardust character and its accompanying album, The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
+In 1974, he changed direction and adopted a new persona, Halloween Jack, for the album Diamond Dogs.
+The soul-influenced Young Americans (1975) was followed by Station to Station (1976), which saw him adopt the Thin White Duke persona and begin taking his music towards art rock, electronica and ambient.
+Bowie would explore these styles most fully with the Berlin Trilogy: Low, "Heroes" (both 1977) and Lodger (1979).
+He achieved his greatest commercial success with Let's Dance in 1983.
+From 1988 to 1992, he fronted the hard rock band Tin Machine.
+Bowie resumed his solo career in 1993 and continued experimenting with musical styles, including industrial, jungle and drum and bass.

-After uneven commercial success in the late 1970s, Bowie had three number-one hits: the 1980 single "Ashes to Ashes", its album Scary Monsters (and Super Creeps) and "Under Pressure" (a 1981 collaboration with Queen).
-He achieved his greatest commercial success in the 1980s with Let's Dance (1983).
-Between 1988 and 1992, he fronted the hard rock band Tin Machine.
-Throughout the 1990s and 2000s, Bowie continued to experiment with musical styles, including industrial and jungle.
-He also continued acting; his films included Merry Christmas, Mr. Lawrence (1983), Labyrinth (1986), Twin Peaks: Fire Walk with Me (1992), Basquiat (1996), and The Prestige (2006).
-He retired from touring in 2004 and his last live performance was at a charity event in 2006.
+Outside of music, Bowie received recognition for his acting roles, emphasising smaller parts and cameos rather than leading roles.
+His best-known films include The Man Who Fell to Earth (1976), Merry Christmas, Mr. Lawrence (1983), Absolute Beginners, Labyrinth (both 1986), Twin Peaks: Fire Walk with Me (1992), Basquiat (1996), and The Prestige (2006).
+He was also a painter and writer, created the first modern celebrity bond ("Bowie Bonds") and, via his website BowieNet, was one of the first artists to engage with fans directly through the Internet.
+He performed live regularly throughout his career, before retiring from touring in 2004; his last live performance was at a charity event in 2006.
 He returned from a decade-long recording hiatus in 2013 with The Next Day.
-His death in 2016 came two days after the release of his final studio album, Blackstar.
+His final studio album, Blackstar, released two days before his death in 2016, was analysed as a powerful farewell to his fans.